Trusted WordPress tutorials, when you need them most.

 Easy Way – Using a Host That Offers Built-in Free SSL

-As Let’s Encrypt became more popular, many WordPress hosting companies started offering built-in, easy SSL setup.
+As Let’s Encrypt became more popular, many WordPress hosting companies started offering built-in, easy SSL setups.

 The easiest way to add Let’s Encrypt free SSL to WordPress is by signing up with a hosting company that offers a built-in integration.

-We will cover a few methods using different hosting providers in this article.
+In this article, we will cover a few methods of using different hosting providers.
 You can use the links below to jump to the section you are most interested in:

 Setting Up Free SSL With Let’s Encrypt on Bluehost

-Bluehost is rated #1 in web hosting for small businesses, and they are officially recommended by WordPress.org themselves.
+Bluehost is rated #1 in web hosting for small businesses, and WordPress.org officially recommends it.

-On top of that, WPBeginner readers can use our Bluehost coupon to save up to 73% off hosting plans, which include a free SSL certificate.
+In addition, WPBeginner readers can use our Bluehost coupon to save up to 75% off hosting plans, which include a free SSL certificate.

 Setting up your free SSL certificate with Bluehost is easy.
 To get started, log in to your Bluehost control panel and click on the ‘Websites’ tab in the menu on the left.